IQVIA-ML/LightGBM.jl/README.md

 **LightGBM.jl** provides a high-performance Julia interface for Microsoft's [LightGBM](https://lightgbm.readthedocs.io/en/latest/).

-The packages adds a couple of convenience features:
+The package adds a couple of convenience features:
 * Automated cross-validation
 * Exhaustive grid search search procedure
 * Integration with [MLJ](https://github.com/alan-turing-institute/MLJ.jl) (which also provides the above via different interfaces)

-Additionally, the package automatically converts all LightGBM parameters that refer to indices (e.g. categorical_feature) from Julia's one-based indices to C's zero-based indices.
+Additionally, the package automatically converts all LightGBM parameters that refer to indices (e.g. `categorical_feature`) from Julia's one-based indices to C's zero-based indices.

 A majority of the C-interfaces are implemented.
 A few are known to be missing and are [tracked.](https://github.com/IQVIA-ML/LightGBM.jl/issues)